Subjective Face Transform using Human First Impressions: Introduction

 \section{Introduction}

-Highly developed face perception skills in humans are not only exemplified through competence in objective tasks such as face detection and recognition but also, more abstract inferences of complex emotions and first impressions related to personality traits such as trustworthiness, dominance and attractiveness~\cite{keating1981culture, schiller2009neural}.
-Although not always accurate~\cite{zebrowitz2017first}, subjective face judgments are an integral part of day-to-day interpersonal interactions and the natural ability to form quicker and more reliable first impressions is shown to generally improve over time~\cite{capozzi2020attention}.
-An individual's difficulty in forming these impressions~\cite{bekele2013understanding} can lead to unpleasant interpersonal communication.
-First impressions from face images play an even more important role for online interactions, as other sources such as body language and a full range of continuous stimuli can be absent~\cite{cortez2017first, hu2018first}.
+Face perception skills are not only exemplified through competence in tasks such as face detection and recognition but also, more abstract inferences of complex emotions and first impressions related to traits such as trustworthiness and attractiveness~\cite{keating1981culture, schiller2009neural, peng2024isfb}.
+Although not always accurate~\cite{zebrowitz2017first}, subjective face judgments are an integral part of day-to-day interpersonal communication, with first impressions getting more reliable over time~\cite{capozzi2020attention}.
+Some individuals may find it challenging to interpret certain facial expressions and form accurate first impressions~\cite{bekele2013understanding}.
+This difficulty can result in negative interactions, including misunderstandings, fear, deception, and, in some cases, rejection.
+Understanding aspects that could improve the experience during interpersonal interactions can be extremely useful, specially, after a pandemic-induced hiatus in practicing social interactions.
+First impressions from faces are even more important for online interactions, as other sources such as body language and a full range of continuous stimuli can be absent~\cite{cortez2017first, hu2018first}.